Saint-Louis-Priory-School-Coding-Club/STUCO-thing/README.md

 IMPORTANT!
 because of a new datastructure update to the database, you must deleted the database you have been using, and create a new one named "stuco".
 Then go to import and select the database.sql file.

+Don't move any files or change what files are used without asking the person using them (cough cough suggestions and post)